11ty/eleventy/docs/layouts.md

 Layouts can contain their own front matter data!
 It’ll be merged with the content’s data on render (content data takes precedence, if conflicting keys arise).

-All of this would output the following HTML content:
+All of this will output the following HTML content:

 ```
 <!doctype html>